-Anvmin: The minimum opening area for connected
+$Anv{\text{min}}$ : The minimum opening area for connected rooms.

-$TA{min}$ : The total area of the conditioned space (For appliances serving one or more rooms with an air dut system).
+TAmin: The required minimum total area of the conditioned space (For appliances serving two or more rooms with an air dut system).

-TA: The total area of the conditioned space connected by air ducts.
+TA: The total area of the conditioned space connected by air ducts (For appliances serving two or more rooms with an air dut system).